nus-cs2103-AY2425S1/tp/README.md

 # HRConnect

-HRConnect is a desktop application for HR professionals to manage employees and projects.
-It provides fast access to employee, contractor, and candidate contact details, optimized for HR professionals who prefer a CLI.
-It allows quick updates, talent pool organization, and candidate tracking, all through a streamlined, command-based interface designed for speed and efficiency.
-It also helps with assignment of HR staff to HR events and cases.
+HRConnect is a desktop application for project managers to manage employees and projects.
+It provides fast access to employee and project details, optimized for professionals who prefer a CLI.
+It allows talent pool organization, project management, and manpower allocation, all through a streamlined, command-based interface designed for speed and efficiency.

 # Credits